Q: Was Sen. Kamala Harris “lying” when she tweeted about integration in the Berkeley public schools?

 But she didn’t lie.

-Berkeley started busing students to fully integrate the school district in 1968, and Harris began attending school in 1969.
+Berkeley started busing students to fully integrate the school district in 1968, and Harris began first grade in public school in 1970.

 However, Gateway Pundit claimed that the public schools in Berkeley, California, had been integrated for years before Harris entered the classroom.
 It presented high school yearbooks from 1963 and 1964 as evidence.